wgseligman/GramsSim/mac/README.md

 the detector (the 'sky') focused on the center of the TPC.
 The energy spectrum comes from a histogram (see scripts/Hist2Text.C).

+`crab.mac` - a crude approximation of gammas from the Crab Nebula directed at the top of the GRAMS detector.

+`crab-45.mac` - a crude approximation of gammas from the Crab Nebula directed at the top of the GRAMS detector at 45-degree angle.

 `vis.mac` - setup for interactive display.
 Particles are aimed along the negative z-direction randomly across the top face of the inner detector.